 To help protect their cushy jobs they asked me out for coffee, offered counselling etc. I recall sitting with Nick Vosper in his broom cupboard while he sucked on his pipe, sporting a hair shirt and beard like some pre-emptive neo-hipster.
 ‘Hmm.
 Hmm’ he said.
 ‘So you don’t feel very happy at St. Martins?’
 Too right mate.
 Why do I need you to say that to me?
 I wasn’t very interested in what I was doing.
 I didn’t fit in and had problems in my personal life.
 But, being nineteen and unsure of myself, against my better instincts they persuaded me to stay.

 Mid-way through our time there, at Christmas during the second year, I felt things were not going well and was confused.
 On occasions it seemed I was making headway so …..
 I asked to see my progress report.
 Folding their arms, Linda Brockbank, John Woodcock and Robin Arkle formed a defensive line in front of the filing cabinet where records were kept.
 Shaking their heads they said ‘No’ – I couldn’t see my report.
 In fact it was a breach of my rights and to this day I feel extremely angry at their arrogant, bullying behaviour.
 I needed to know how I was getting on, it was only fair to ask.
-That’s why it’s necessary to write a blog titled: St. Martins: fact from fable.
+That’s why it’s necessary to write a blog titled: St. Martins: fact and fable.

 Un-professional conduct wasn’t limited to the aforementioned twazzocks.
 We were set a photography project to document an exhibition at Earl’s Court.
 Thirty five or so students spent money on film and tube fairs plus a day of our course time doing as requested.
 Alas, everybody’s exposures were wrong and we came back with nothing much to show for our hard work.
 Then ‘Student I’ spotted we had been misinformed about which film stock to buy (it was the wrong asa or something), totally unsuitable for the task in hand.
 So we had to do it all over again!
 Never mind eh?
 We were only students.
 Let the Socialist Motherland pick up the tab.